D. Kimbrough Oller

 D. Kimbrough Oller (born March 31, 1946), also known as Kim Oller, is an American scientist who has contributed to the fields of the evolution of language, child phonology, speech-language pathology (focusing on vocal patterns in cases of infant and childhood hearing loss, Down syndrome, and autism), and to the fields of bilingualism and second-language acquisition.
-He is currently Professor and Plough Chair of Excellence at the University of Memphis.
-He is also an external faculty member of the Konrad Lorenz Institute for Evolution and Cognition Research (Klosterneuburg, Austria) and a permanent member of the Scientific Advisory Board of the LENA Research Foundation of Boulder, Colorado.
+He is currently Professor and Plough Chair of Excellence at the University of Memphis, where he directs the Origin of Language Laboratories.
+He is also an external faculty member of the Konrad Lorenz Institute for Evolution and Cognition Research (Klosterneuburg, Austria) and a permanent member of the Scientific Advisory Board of the LENA Foundation of Boulder, Colorado.
 Oller was elected as a Fellow of the American Speech–Language–Hearing Association (ASHA) in 2004 and was granted the Honors of ASHA in 2013.
+In 2022 he was elected as a Lifetime Fellow of the American Association for the Advancement of Science (AAAS).

 Foundations of Language

-Oller’s theoretical work has focused heavily on illuminating the origin of language by taking account of the foundational characteristics of language seen in human infant vocal development in the first year of life.
+Oller's theoretical work has focused heavily on illuminating the origin of language by taking account of the foundational characteristics of language seen in human infant vocal development in the first year of life.
 The corresponding empirical work has described vocal development in human infants and has drawn comparisons with research on vocal communication in non-human primates.
 This work emphasizes that thus far there has been no demonstration in other apes of the extensive production of exploratory vocalization such as that seen in human infants, nor of the extensive vocal interactions that occur between human infants and their caregivers.
+Along with his colleague Ulrike Griebel, Oller has proposed a "fitness signaling theory" for the origin of human volubility and vocal flexibility, based on the idea that human infants are, and ancient hominin infants were more altricial than their ape relatives and consequently have been under selection pressure to use voluntary vocalization produced in comfort as an indicator of wellness, presumably promoting investment from caregivers.
+The fitness signalling idea has also been independently proposed by John L. Locke.